Cam Gallagher Player Props: Guardians vs. Diamondbacks

 Diamondbacks Pitching Rankings

-- The Diamondbacks have a 4.41 team ERA that ranks 18th among all MLB pitching staffs.
+- The Diamondbacks have a 4.39 team ERA that ranks 19th across all MLB pitching staffs.

-- Diamondbacks pitchers combine to rank 19th in baseball in home runs allowed (81 total, 1.2 per game).
+- Diamondbacks pitchers combine to rank 18th in baseball in home runs given up (82 total, 1.2 per game).

-- Henry makes the start for the Diamondbacks, his 10th of the season.
-He is 3-1 with a 4.86 ERA and 33 strikeouts in 50 2/3 innings pitched.
+- Davies gets the start for the Diamondbacks, his seventh of the season.
+He is 1-2 with a 5.46 ERA and 26 strikeouts through 28 2/3 innings pitched.

-- His most recent time out came on Tuesday against the Philadelphia Phillies, when the lefty went 4 2/3 innings, surrendering five earned runs while giving up nine hits.
+- In his last appearance on Wednesday, the right-hander tossed three innings against the Philadelphia Phillies, giving up four earned runs while surrendering six hits.

-- In 10 games this season, the 25-year-old has amassed an ERA of 4.86, with 5.9 strikeouts per nine innings.
-Opponents are hitting .258 against him.
+- In six games this season, the 30-year-old has amassed an ERA of 5.46, with 8.4 strikeouts per nine innings.
+Opponents are hitting .286 against him.

 © 2023 Data Skrive.
 All rights reserved.